Fody/PropertyChanged/readme.md

     }
 }
 ```

 - Only classes are supported, no records.
 - For nested classes, all containing classes must be partial, too.
+- Code generators only work correctly in SDK-style projects

 ### Code Generator Configuration

 You can configure the code generator via properties in your project file:

 ```xml